zdravstvuy1714/example-implementation-elasticsearch/README.md

 ## Example implementation Elasticsearch

-Application  with an example of implementation of full-text search using the Elasticsearch search engine.
+Application with an example of the implementation of the second version of the recaptcha.